Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Also, be leery of trainers who use statements such as “there are many ways to train a dog, not just one” as a defense for using aversive techniques or a justification for punishment-based training.

-Quick, easy, and effective does not necessarily mean better.
+Quick, easy, and effective do not necessarily mean better.
 For example, there are many ways to lose weight.
 Pills, starvation, or a tape-worm are quick and effective but can come with consequences, some dire.

 Often such justifications fail to address whether a method is humane or what the consequences down the road are for their use.
 A particular method may elicit the desired behavior, but at what cost?
 If your dog is now fearful of you, stressed, less trustful, or aggressive, is that really what you want for your Golden Retriever?